Finding Needles by Making Them Bigger

 Some model behaviors are rare.
 A fine-tuning run that introduces harmful tendencies might produce dangerous outputs only once in ten thousand samples.
 A sleeper agent might activate its backdoor so infrequently that standard evaluation never encounters it.
 If a behavior occurs at a rate of 0.01%, you would need to generate and review hundreds of thousands of samples to see even a handful of examples, and you would need to know what to look for.

-Logit diff amplification (LDA) takes a different approach [1]Discovering Undesired Rare Behaviors via Model Diff Amplification
+Logit diff amplification (LDA) changes the sampling distribution instead of drawing more samples from the original one [1]Discovering Undesired Rare Behaviors via Model Diff Amplification

 Aranguri, S., McGrath, T.